The fate of Ukraine funding lies in the balance with speaker's race

 It's unclear whether House Republicans who oppose aid to Ukraine would vote for a new speaker who supports it.
 But outright opposition to Ukraine aid could also alienate the 100 or so Republicans who do want continued support.
 And as we saw this week, it only takes a handful of defectors from within the narrow majority to bring the chamber to a screeching halt.

-Sen. Mike Rounds said he would support further Ukraine funding however it could pass – either as a stand alone bill, part of a border package, or attached to a larger appropriations bill.
+Sen. Mike Rounds, R-S.D., said he would support further Ukraine funding however it could pass — either as a standalone bill, part of a border package or attached to a larger appropriations bill.

 "Regardless of who the speaker is, I believe that we will have appropriate funding for Ukraine.
 The question is what vehicle is the best vehicle and for what length of time," he said.
 "But for folks that are wondering whether or not we need to send a message to Putin, there is no misunderstanding about the fact that we will support Ukraine in their battle for freedom."